UMN-CMS/HGCal-RPi/README.md

   1. Each hexaboard is sent the reset command (`CMD_RESETPULSE`)
   2. Each hexaboard is sent the command to start acquisition (`CMD_SETSTARTACQ`)
   3. The CTL's FIFOs are reset
-  4. We wait for a trigger
-    - The `date_stamp` register is used to tell EUDAQ when we are OK for the next trigger.
+  4. The Raspberry Pi sends the `RDOUT_DONE` signal to the syncboard, indicating we are ready for the next trigger
-      This register is set to 1 when we are OK to recieve one, and set to 0 when we don't currently want one (while we wait for readout to complete, etc...)
+  5. We wait for a trigger
-  5. Once we have recieved a trigger, each hexaboard is sent the start conversion command (`CMD_STARTCONPUL`) and then the start readout command (`CMD_STARTROPUL`)
+  6. Once we have recieved a trigger, each hexaboard is sent the start conversion command (`CMD_STARTCONPUL`) and then the start readout command (`CMD_STARTROPUL`)
-  6. We wait until the FIFO is empty, as an empty FIFO indicates that the IPBus readout is complete and we can safely move on to the next event.
+  7. We wait until the FIFO is empty, as an empty FIFO indicates that the IPBus readout is complete and we can safely move on to the next event.
    This process is repeated for each event until the data taking is complete.

 An example output is as follows (with comments after the hashes):